bidocent/chromothripsis/README.md

 3. Run.

 Note:
-1. if you want to change the mask size, change the mask function input in loadfile func.
+1. If you want to change the mask size, change the mask function input in loadfile func.
-2. if you want to change the window size,
+2. You also can change the window size .